mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 explicitly decides to make use of a proxy service while being fully transparent for server, or even with the intention to hide the client's identity from the server.
-This is explicitly part of the design as these services are targeting an impaired or otherwise constraint network setup.
-Therefore, an explicit communication channel between client and proxy is needed to at minimum communicate the information about the target server's address, and potentially even more information.
+This is explicitly part of the design as these services are targeting an impaired or otherwise constrained network setup.
+Therefore, an explicit communication channel between client and proxy is needed to at least communicate the information about the target server's address, and potentially other information needed to inform the behaviour of the proxy.

 ## Advanced Support of User Agents

 Depending on the traffic that is sent "over" the proxy, it is also possible that the proxy can perform additional support services if requested by the client.
-Today, Performance Enhancing Proxies (PePs) usually work transparently by either fully or partially terminating the transport connection or even intercepting the end-to-end encryption.
-However, for many of theses support services termination is actually not needed or even problematic, but often the only or at least easiest solution if no direct communication with the client is available.
+Today, Performance Enhancing Proxies (PEPs) usually work transparently by either fully or partially terminating the transport connection or even intercepting the end-to-end encryption.
+However, for many of these support services, termination is actually not needed or even problematic, but often the only or at least easiest solution if no direct communication with the client is available.
 Enabling these services based on an explicit tunnel setup between the client and